THE EARTH IS A GIFT THAT GIVES US LIFE.

 b.
 Inaction: absence of any coherent, effective program to reduce emissions.

-The problem of appreciating risk is what has driven the The Infinite River.
+The Infinite River.
 It has been to explain something that cannot be explained unless you have had something you thought you understood blow up in your face.

 There are two problems: